In The News

 Meet at 8am at the East Trailhead of Kenneth Hahn State Recreation Area, which is at Don Lorenzo and La Brea.

 If you intend on meeting for the hike, route your car to "Don Lorenzo and La Brea."
+There is street parking and other park lots nearby.
+You will need to cross the street and take the steps up to the East Trailhead map sign.

-Before starting off on the hike, each participant signs the liability form and the roster.
+Upon arrival, each participant signs the liability form and the roster.

 A few minutes before 9am, the hike ends at the Bluff, where you can find restrooms and water fountains.